arauch82/openhab_rfsniffer/README.md

+Deprecated: 433Mhz receiver in python is too flaky...

 # openhab_rfsniffer
 Docker image for raspberrypi to send a Rest API request to Openhab if a rf code is received via GPIO